 The focus of the course requires an application of math and science in chemistry context.
 This course is designed to emphasize critical thinking, analyzing, decision-making and problem solving.
 The course is targeted especially for those college-bound students interested in a science-related career and/or attending a highly competitive university.
 The content is similar to that of 0423 Chemistry, but the concepts are covered in greater depth and at a faster pace.
-It is expected that after successful completing Honors Chemistry you will enroll in AP chemistry.
+Grades earned in this course do not contribute any additional weight to a student's GPA (unlike an AP course).
+After successfully completing Honors Chemistry, students will be prepared for an AP science course.
 (NCAA approved core course)

-0428 PRINCIPLES OF PHYSICS
+4281/4282 PRINCIPLES OF PHYSICS